 The College of Education offers graduate work leading to the Master of Education (Ed.M.), the Master of Arts (M.A.), the Master of Science (M.S.), the Certificate of Advanced Study (C.A.S.), the Doctor of Education (Ed.D.), and the Doctor of Philosophy (Ph.D.) degrees.
-Once a student is admitted to a degree program, information relating to degree progress is available through the department office.
-In addition, College of Education requirements are monitored by the Student Academic Affairs Office.
+Once a student is admitted to a degree program, information relating to degree progress is available through the Academic and Instructional Services Office.